Publication Ethics Statement

 • Apply AI with human oversight and control, carefully reviewing and editing results, as AI can generate authoritative-sounding output that may be incorrect, incomplete, or biased.

-• Not list AI and AI-assisted technologies as an author or co-author, nor cite AI as an author.
+• Do not list AI and AI-assisted technologies as an author or co-author, nor cite AI as an author.
 Authorship implies responsibilities and tasks that can only be attributed to and performed by humans, as outlined in Elsevier’s AI policy for authors.

 • Disclose in their manuscript the use of AI and AI-assisted technologies in a Declaration of AI and AI-assisted Technologies section, as per the guidelines outlined below.
 A statement will appear in the published work.
 Please note that authors are ultimately responsible and accountable for the contents of the work.